mrmichaelgallen/Portfolio-for-MichaelAllen/Python/Database-Using-Python/readme.md

 ### Steps Taken

 For the SQLite script within the quotes, I used a lot of my prior experience with SQL to build out my commands.
 The Python portion took more research and work to ensure I had the write syntax to get it functioning.
+Thank goodness for error messages that help narrow the search for where my code needed fixing.

 ### Results